-excess deductions released as the result of either a taxable disposal of a property held on the property-byproperty basis, or a taxable disposal of all properties or the last property held in a portfolio, or claimable interest paid on your investment in a residential land-rich entity.
-Refer to the Rental income - IR264 guide.
+- excess deductions released from either a taxable disposal of a property held on the individual basis, or a taxable disposal of all properties or the last property held in a portfolio, or - claimable interest paid on your investment in a residential land-rich entity.
+Refer to the Rental income -IR264 guide.

-Write the amount of all excess deductions for the year to be carried forward to next year in Box 10F.
+Write the amount of all excess deductions for the year to be carried forward to next year in Box 10l.